 It must be said however that the opinions on Poland's attitude refer to a lack of trust, lack of interest, or lack of engagement.
 K.Muti for example writes that "As EU member states step-up efforts to strengthen defence cooperation and integration, Poland's role and contribution remain an enigma."
 However even the author of a very Euro-enthusiastic report does not leave any doubts that "Russia remains the main security challenge for Poland, and NATO is believed to be the only concrete protection against a possible military threat from this country.
 NATO is seen as necessary for the security of their country by 91% of Poles, 81% of Hungarians, 75% of Czechs and 56% of Slovaks."

 What is a most interesting for some commentators was the Polish attitude to the Permanent Structured Cooperation on security and defence (PESCO).
-Its establishment is associated on the one hand with the aggres-
+Its

 14 Terlikowski (footnote 8), p.
 2.